-So your business is on Social Media, but what now?
-Is it even working?
-Aside from new fans or followers, which are important, there are so many statistics out there that it can be daunting to know what means what.
-Learning the important metrics is vital to the success of your social media efforts.
-Here’s 4 of the most important figures that will help you understand and improve your social media marketing.
+So your business is on Social Media but what now?
+How do you know if it’s working?
+Aside from new fans or followers, which are important, there are so many statistics out there it can be daunting to know where to pay attention.
+The next step is learning the important metrics so you can make your social media endeavor successful and that’s what I’m going to cover today.

 Retweets, Repins, Regrams, & Shares

-Clicks are measured when you post some sort of link on your social platforms.
-Ideally, you want to track how many people press on the link, especially if it’s to your website, and clicks does that.
+Clicks apply when you are post some sort of link on your social platforms.
+Ideally you want to track how many people press on the link, especially if it’s to your website, and clicks does that.
 I will go more in depth about clicks later on when discuss Google Analytics but it’s an important statistic to know when looking into your engagement

-Your content may be engaging, but do you know how many people it’s reaching?
-Simply put, Reach is the number of users that have seen your post.
-Since Facebook is the most popular platform I’ll break it down using that as an example There are actually three forms of reach that Facebook measures, Organic, Paid, and Viral.
-Organic Reach is the number of people who saw your posts without any paid advertising towards it.
-Paid Reach is the number of people who saw your post due to paid advertising in the form of a boosted post or sponsored post.
-Lastly, there is Viral Reach, which is often overlooked.
-Viral Reach is the number of people who saw your post due to Facebook friends sharing the post.
-In a sense, Viral Reach is most important since if your Viral Reach is high, you know your fans are engaged in your content so much so that they are sharing it with their friends as well.
+Ok so your content is engaging but do you know how many people it’s reaching.
+Simply reach is the number of users that have seen your post.
+(Insert Link here: https://bit.ly/1BrJHiW).
+Since Facebook is the most popular platform I’ll break it down using that as an example There are actually three forms of reach, Organic, paid, and viral.
+Organic reach is the number of people who saw your posts without any paid advertising dollars towards it.
+Paid reach is the number of people who saw your post due to the fact that you either boosted or promoted the post.
+Lastly there is viral reach, which is sometimes forgotten.
+Viral reach is the number of people who saw your post from their Facebook friends.
+One can argue that your viral reach is most important since if your viral reach is high you know your fans are engaged in your content so much so that they are sharing it with their friends as well.

 It can be easy to confuse Impressions with Reach, however these two metrics are a bit different.
 While reach measures how many people saw a post, impressions measure how many times your post was displayed.
-Like reach, impressions is broken down by organic, paid, and viral.
-Impressions are important because you need to know how many times your posts are being shown online.
-If it’s high, then great, but if not there’s something wrong with your content and adjustments have to be made.
+Like reach, impressions is broken down by organic, paid, and viral (https://bit.ly/1DVhjqD) Impressions are important because you need to know how many times your posts are being shown online.
+If it’s high then great but not there’s something wrong with your content and adjustments have to be made.

 Businesses use social media for many things, but just like any marketing tool, they want to use it for leads and sales.
-There are some ways to track leads that are very important for you to understand.
-When tracking leads to your website, it’s all about using Google Analytics.
-Google Analytics allows you track all the website traffic your receiving, whether it be from paid search, SEO, or social media.
-It’s important to set up goals, especially if it’s an e-commerce website, where you’ll be able to determine where purchasing customers are coming from and focus marketing efforts towards that specific funnel.
+Therefore there are some way to track leads that are very important for you to understand.
+In regards to bringing leads to your website, it’s all about using Google Analytics. (https://www.google.com/analytics/) Google analytics allows you track all the website traffic your receiving , whether it be from paid search, SEO, or social media, this platform is place to go to find out.
+Also, it’s important to set up goals, especially if it’s an ecommerce website.
+Whether it be contact forms, people going to your online shop, Google Analytics will tell you how they got there.

-What if my customers call me instead of visit my website?
-Companies like ResponseTap gives you the ability to set up a tracking phone number that you can list on social media platforms that is redirected to your regular phone line.
-The programs will track call information and provide reports as to how many of your calls came from your social media posts.
-Both tools are crucial for understanding the amount of leads and conversions you’re receiving from social media
+Now you say, ok great!
+But what if my customers call me instead of visit my website.
+No problem there is a solution!
+There is something we call a Social Tracking Phone Number.
+Companies like ResponseTap (https://bit.ly/1L0pXnG) give you the ability to set up a dummy phone number that you can list on social that is redirected to your regular phone line.
+Therefore giving you the ability to track the phone calls in from social media.
+Both tools are crucial for understanding the amount of leads and conversions you’re receiving from social media.